Have a baby in NICU or looking into what NICU means?

 It all depends on the treatment they need.

-Before leaving, your baby will have to be able to breathe on their own, feed with their mouth, and have some control over the regulation of their body temperature.
+Before leaving, your baby will have to be able to breathe on their own, feed safely (as some babies go home tube-fed), and have some control over the regulation of their body temperature.

 - Low birth weight or size.

 - PPHN (Persistent Pulmonary Hypertension of the Newborn).
-This means your newborn has high blood pressure in their lungs and will need a ventilator to help them breathe.
+This means your newborn has high blood pressure in their lungs and will need help breathing.v

 - Heart defects.